-Stakes

-- For farmers: sustainability of farming (incl. revenue) - Developing awareness - Rebuilding a patrimonial relationship to soils - Continuing the efforts to put soils on the agenda - Facilitating exchanges - Accommodating top-down & bottom-up approaches with levels of subsidiarity that favour innovation - Maintaining soil fertility and agricultural surfaces in Europe
+Threats Stakes Climate change .
+Competing uses of soils For farmers: sustainability of farming (incl. revenue) Low visibility of soil issues Developing awareness Tensions on global food production .
+Economic crisis in Europe Rebuilding a patrimonial . relationship to soils Land status, that may condition the solutions to soil quality issues Continuing the efforts to put soils on the agenda Assets Facilitating exchanges Soils are a limited and hardly renewable Accommodating top-down resource.
+Soil issues are too important not & bottom-up approaches to show interest in them with levels of subsidiarity Research that favour innovation Farming movements (peri-urban farming, .
+Maintaining soil fertility conservation agriculture) tending to change and agricultural surfaces the relationship to soils in Europe Integration of ecosystemic functions in the reflections about farming